Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.currentsong()

-    Displays the song info of the current song (same song that is identified in status).
+    Returns the song info of the current song (same song that is identified in status).